nielsenjared/nielsenjared.github.io/content/blog/learn-git-workflow-basics/index.md

 ---
 title: Learn Git Workflow Basics
 date: "2019-01-28"
-description:
+description: Whether you're learning full stack web development, machine learning or something else entirely, you're going to need to learn Git workflow basics.
 ---

-@TODO: Introduction
-Regardless of what language or stack you're learning, there's a good chance you're going to need to learn Git.
-This tutorial will walk you through the basics of Git workflow.
-In this tutorial, you will learn:
+Whether you're learning full stack web development, data visualization or something else entirely, you're going to need to learn Git workflow basics.
+This tutorial will walk you through the following:

 * Initializing a Git repository
-* Adding a Remote
+* Adding a Remote Origin
-* The Three Phases of Git
+* The Three Phases of Git Workflow
 * Working Backwards with Checkout, Revert and Reset

 Subsequent tutorials will cover: